subnetter/subnet-docs/versioned_docs/version-0.1.0/unp/messaging.md

 The algorithm is a bit involved, but is necessary for SUB to meet its design goals regarding messages delivery, security, forward security, backward security, privacy and support for frequent-offline non-routable clients.

-> Subnet has built a prototype and a playground that demonstrate the capabilities, correctness and feasabiliity of the message sending and receiving algroithms.
+> Subnet has built a prototype and a playground that demonstrate the capabilities, correctness and feasibility of the message sending and receiving algorithms.

 ## Overview